Nia-TN1012/WSBManager/README.md

 ## Main page

-When you start the application, the main page is displayed.
+When you start the app, the main page is displayed.
 The left half of the page is displayed a list of created and imported sandbox configuration items, and the right half of the page is displayed the properties of the item selected in the list.

 ![Mainpage](https://raw.githubusercontent.com/Nia-TN1012/WSBManager/master/WSBManager/Assets/UserGuide/en-us/MainPageGuide_Light.png)